zero64801/koboldcpp-rocm/README.md

 ## License
 - The original GGML library and llama.cpp by ggerganov are licensed under the MIT License
 - However, KoboldAI Lite is licensed under the AGPL v3.0 License
-- The other files are also under the AGPL v3.0 License unless otherwise stated
+- KoboldCpp code and other files are also under the AGPL v3.0 License unless otherwise stated

 ## Notes
 - If you wish, after building the koboldcpp libraries with `make`, you can rebuild the exe yourself with pyinstaller by using `make_pyinstaller.bat`